HMS Argus (I49): 1918–1939

 In September 1922, Argus, equipped with Gloster Nightjar fighters, was deployed to the Dardanelles as a response to the Chanak crisis.
 As well as operating her own aircraft, Argus was used to fly off Bristol Fighters that had been ferried to the Dardanelles aboard the seaplane carrier to an airfield at Kilia on the European side of the straits.
-(The aircraft could not be flown off Ark Royal since it was a seaplane carrier with no flight deck.
+(The aircraft could not be flown off Ark Royal since she was a seaplane carrier with no flight deck.
 The Bristol Fighters were transferred to Argus by crane).

 In July 1922, Argus was inclined to evaluate her stability in light of the additional weights that had been added since her completion and it was discovered that her metacentric height had been reduced by 0.83 ft.
 The Director of Naval Construction proposed to fit her with a girdle at her waterline to increase her beam and thus her stability.
 He intended to do this under the 1923–1924 Naval Programme, but this was delayed several times as the ship was needed for training and when she was finally modified it was under the 1925–1926 Naval Programme.
 Girdling increased her deep displacement to 16750 LT and her beam to 74 ft, and reduced her draught to 22 ft 10 in and her speed by a quarter of a knot.
 The ship was also fitted with bulk petrol storage, new four-inch guns that used fixed ammunition, and new radio masts.

 Argus usually operated about 15 aircraft during the 1920s.
 This was commonly divided up between one small flight of fighters (Gloster Nightjars or Fairey Flycatchers), one of spotters (Parnall Panthers or Avro Bisons), and one spotter reconnaissance flight with Fairey IIIs.